Marriage and Family Therapy Program Description

 Prepares graduates to sit for the California MFT licensing exam.

-100% of students secure clinical training placements within community agencies—enabling students to complete the pre-graduate portion of the 3,000 supervised hours required for the California MFT licensing exam.
+Students must complete the pre-graduate portion of the 3,000 supervised hours required for the California MFT licensing exam.

 - Bachelor's degree from an accredited University

 This course is designed to explore the various personality theories and develop a beginning understanding of these through an application in psychotherapy.
 An overview of psychological testing will be introduced.
 This class meets the Board of Behavioral Sciences (BBS) requirements for the California MFT license.

 This is an introductory course for working with domestic partners.
 This includes an overview of approaches from various schools of thought, as well as training in relationship skills, including the dynamics of bonding and attachment, communication skills, conflict management skills, and negotiating differences.
 The course will include reflections upon ones own significant relationships; role-playing and skill practice; and application of therapy skills to issues of diversity.

 This course will review the major psychotherapeutic approaches in marital and family therapy.
 There will be a focus on interpersonal theories, family systems theories, and feminist theory and how each informs work with individuals, couples, families, and children.
 The class will present an inclusive framework, so that students develop competency working with bicultural populations.